game-514/pdsnd_github/README.md

 Explore U.S Bikeshare Data

 ### Description
 This project uses Python to explore U.S Bikeshare data.
-It calculates statistics in an interactive environment where a user chooses the data and filter for a dataset to analyze.
+It calculates statistics in an interactive environment where a user chooses the data and filter for a dataset to analyse.

 ### Software Requirements
 * Python 3.7.4